kedacore/governance/DEPRECATIONS.md

 KEDA is allowed to make breaking changes to the CRDs, when a new `apiVersion` is introduced.

+### Experimental features

+New features in KEDA can be marked as experimental which means end-users can use them; but they are not supported by the KEDA team yet.
+KEDA can make any breaking changes to experimental features without any deprecation period.

+Experimental features are only available for evaluation and *not recommended for production use*.

+An overview of experimental features will become available in the documentation and graduation to stable features are communicated in the release notes.

 ### Autoscaling triggers and their metadata

 Until KEDA introduces a [versioning scheme for autoscaling triggers](https://github.com/kedacore/keda/issues/613), it is not allowed to make breaking changes for triggers.